 However, immediately following the death of Henry I, the chaotic era became known to latter day historians as “The Anarchy.”
 Maud was away in Anjou with her husband when the elder King Henry I passed on, and immediately Stephen (Henry’s nephew and Count of Blois, grandson of William The Conqueror) charged toward London and claimed the crown.
 Stephen’s rulership brought deep divisions among the barons (including the fierce opposition of Henry’s bastard son Robert of Gloucester who was a loyalist of Maud) and the decisive choice was made by the Church.
 Meanwhile, King David of Scotland (Maud’s uncle) invaded from the north and took Northumbria, but the Archbishop of York mustered his forces and fought a ferocious battle against the invaders called the Battle of the Standard.
 It became the prelude to civil war.

 In 1139, Maud freed herself from entanglements in France and returned to England to claim the throne.
 Many of the barons, dismayed by Stephen’s weaknesses (Stephen had made a better soldier than king), joined forces with Maud along with the Church and in 1141 a general rebellion broke out against Stephen -he was imprisoned at the Battle of Lincoln, a battle which saw Stephen overwhelmed while trying to storm the castle at Lincoln.
 Stephen’s own brother joined Maud’s side.
-During this period, the barons took advantage of the lack of leadership by claiming any and all riches for themselves, according the Chronicler.
+During this period, the barons took advantage of the lack of leadership by claiming any and all riches for themselves, according the Anglo-Saxon Chronicle.
 They stole away into vast castles throughout the countryside.
 However, thanks to the quick work of Stephen’s Empress (also named Matilda) Stephen was released from prison and he narrowly escaped recapture.

 Despite not having a coronation ceremony, Maud was the de facto ruler of England several months in 1141, however London rose up in open rebellion and forced Maud out of the city.
 The Chronicler describes Maud as haughty and intolerable -an arrogant and cold ruler.
 Meanwhile, the entire region fell into a chaotic civil war for six more years, and with the death of Robert of Gloucester (Henry I’s bastard son) all eyes fell on Maud’s young son, Prince Henry.
-Eventually, Maud left England and returns to Normandy where her son’s powerful kingdom was on the rise, but she never stopped advocating for Henry’s accession to the throne in England.
+Eventually, Maud left England and returned to Normandy where her son’s powerful kingdom was on the rise, but she never stopped advocating for Henry’s accession to the throne in England.
 In November 1153 it was the Church who brought the two sides together with the signing of the Treaty of Winchester, a treaty which forced Stephen to recognize Prince Henry as his heir.
-Within a year Stephen was dead and Henry was set to become king.
+Within a year Stephen would be dead and Henry was set to become king.

 Timeline of the Norman Monarchs: